mne-tools/mne-python/doc/tutorials/command_line.rst

 Prepare for forward computation::

-    # For homogeneous volume conductor
+    # For homogeneous volume conductor (just inner skull)
     mne_setup_forward_model --homog --surf --ico 4

-    # or for XXX
+    # or for a three compartment model (inner and outer skull and skin)
     mne_setup_forward_model --surf --ico 4

 List your bad channels in a file.
 Example sample_bads.bad contains::